 Spray a Suvie pan with non-stick cooking spray and coat sides and bottom with extra flour, tapping out any excess.

 Pour batter into the prepared pan, smoothing the top with a spatula.
-Place the pan in the upper right cooking zone, enter the Slow Cook settings and set to cook.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 While the cake cooks, prepare the frosting.
 In a large bowl whisk the softened cream cheese, vanilla, and salt together, smooshing any unsoftened pieces up against the side of the bowl with a rubber spatula.
 Add the confectioner’s sugar, and whisk to incorporate.